 Chiggers, also known as red bugs, can bite humans, causing itchiness, inflammation, and skin discoloration.
-Symptoms typically resolve independently, and several treatments can help reduce irritation.
+Symptoms typically resolve independently.
+Several treatments can help reduce irritation.

-Read on to learn about chiggers, what their bites look like, and how to treat the bites.
+Read on to learn about chiggers, what their bite looks like, and how to treat the bites.

 Bites from chigger mites can cause: